User-10111/Arsh-and-Lai/README.md

   How to Use

     Start the program:
-    Run the script using Python.
-The program will prompt you to enter your input:

-    bash

-    python script_name.py
+    Paste this into your browser: https://colab.research.google.com/github//User-10111/Arsh-and-Lai/blob/main/Arsh%20and%20Lai.ipynb
+    Press the start button on the top left under the 'code' button

     Input a prompt:
     Type a question or statement and hit enter to send it to ChatGPT.
-The AI will respond, and the interaction will be logged in your Google Sheets.
+The AI will respond.

     Exit the program:
     Enter exit to stop the program.